wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-networks-setup-sharepoint-hybrid-cloud-testing.md

 ## Fase 3: Configurar os servidores do SharePoint (SP1)

-Primeiro, crie uma máquina virtual do Azure para o SP1 com estes comandos no prompt de comando do PowerShell do Azure em seu computador local.
+Primeiro, crie uma máquina virtual do Azure para o SP1 com estes comandos no prompt de comando do Azure PowerShell em seu computador local.

 	$ServiceName="<The cloud service name for your TestVNET virtual network>"
 	$cred1=Get-Credential –Message "Type the name and password of the local administrator account for SP1."